samuwall/gpt-repl/README.md

 - Provide runtime help and commands for interacting with the chat
 - Automatically save chat history and system prompts for future reference

-To run the script, execute it from the command line.
+To run the script, simply type `gpt`.
 Use the '--config' flag to open the configuration file for editing.
-Press 'q' or 'quit' to exit the chat, and use '-h' or '--help' to display runtime help.
+Use '-h' or '--help' while writing prompts to display runtime help, including the list of available commands.

-Note: Requires valid API keys to be set as `environment variables`. e.g., `OPENAI_API_KEY=<key>`
+_Note_: Requires valid API keys to be set as environment variables, e.g., `EXPORT OPENAI_API_KEY=<key>`

 Setup:
 - `git clone`